Hartz Pest Control

-Hartz Pest Control is a leading Houston roach exterminator that both homeowners and business owners can rely on.
 Everyone wants to know are cockroaches dangerous and where do they live?
-We know all the secrets about these sneaky pests so we can help you get rid of any infestations you may have.
-We are well experienced and provide pest control services for homes and businesses treating for: cockroach control, termite control, spiders, bed bugs, fleas, ticks and more.
+We know all the secrets about these sneaky pests so we can help you get rid of any cockroaches you may have by developing a custom treatment plan for your property.

 Cockroaches are a beetle-like insect that comes in many varieties.
 The most common types are American, Smoky Brown, and German roaches that are red or brown.
 They eat just about any organic material including human food, plants, and more.